lpantano/mypubs/post/mirqc_with_bcbio.md

 different platforms for miRNA detection, but these are also great samples for benchmarking tools.

 Samples are one Universal Human miRNA reference RNA (Agilent Technologies, #750700), one human brain total RNA (Life Technologies, #AM6050), human liver total RNA (LifeTechnologies, #AM7960) and MS2-phage RNA (Roche, #10165948001).
-Two more samples were created using different concentrations of UHmiRR and HBR.
-Two miRNA families were spiked in human liver and MS2-phage samples.
+Moreover, two more samples were created using different concentrations of UHmiRR and HBR.
+And finally, two miRNA families were spiked in human liver and MS2-phage samples.

 ![samples](https://github.com/lpantano/mypubs/raw/master/srnaseq/mirqc/figure/nmeth.3014-F1.jpg)